f5devcentral/ai-stepbystep-lab/docs/class1/module2/lab2.rst

     [Plugin Number] Enter the number of the plugin to setup (leave empty to skip):

 We're going to focus on plugin 14 and Tools 21, 24, and 25.

-Select plugin number 14 and hit enter.
+2. Select plugin number 14 and hit **Enter**.

 You should see this text output:

 .. code-block:: bash